Although the following river account is my personal story, any form of rafting, kayaking, or swimming on the Youghiogheny River is well worth it.

-The Yough - River of
+The Yough - River of my Son

 Raft moving - jumbled impressions - the unsteady sway of rubber undulating underneath, nothing is firm, jerky balancing, the rush and swoosh, poised to lean in at the slightest jerk when I know I should be further out.
 I am lost as to technique, slightly uncomfortable, a pain in the left hip from my left foot jammed under the thwart for a hold and what's that, a blister forming on my hand?

 Yeegads!
 Am I REALLY doing this?
 Whitewater!
 Get ready!
 Entrance, Cucumber, Camel and Walrus!
 What names they come up with for rapids!
 Oh, no!
 I think that was me screaming!
 Muscle the paddle through.
 "Reach, reach".

 Whoooweeee!
 We did it, high fives all around!